schwilklab/lab-resources/README.md

-Schwilk Lab Protocols
+Schwilk Lab Resources
 =====================

-Repository for field and lab protocols.
+Repository for lab resources for lab and field work, data management and analyses, and field methods and lab protocols.

 File organization
 -----------------